Welcome to a new school year! We are all looking forward to another successful year of learning and growing.

 - Avoid power struggles.
 When you believe that your child has given the task adequate effort and attention and the task is still incomplete, contact your child’s teacher, and explain the circumstances.

 Students who miss school for illness or other reasons are responsible for the work they miss.
-Teachers will find ways to bring children up to speed upon their return, and students may need to work on skills or projects at home or during recess to catch up.
+Teachers will find ways to bring children up to speed upon their return, and students may need to work on skills or projects at home to catch up.

 Heilicher student progress is measured in a variety of ways, including informal and formal assessments.
-From anecdotal observations to standardized tests (NWEA/MAP Tests - which are given in the fall and spring to grades 3-8), educators use the information to gauge individual skills as well as monitor effectiveness of instruction.
+From anecdotal observations to standardized tests, educators use the information to gauge individual skills as well as monitor effectiveness of instruction.

-With the philosophy that grades are simply information, not an expression of a person’s worth, students in grades 6 through 8 receive letter grades each semester, in each course.
-Although classes may have unique elements to their assessment system, grades are generally based on a combination of tests, quizzes, homework, class participation and effort/attitude.
-They reflect student skills, knowledge and current performance.
+Students in grades six through eight receive letter grades each semester in each course.
+Progress reports will be sent out in the weeks following first and third quarter and will indicate a student’s midterm grade in core subjects (Jewish and General Studies) and Elective final grade.
+Classes have unique elements to their assessment system; grades are generally based on a combination of tests, quizzes, homework, class participation, and effort/attitude.
+They reflect student skills, knowledge, and current performance.

 Student skills, knowledge and performance significantly exceeded the expectations of the class.